beneills/beeacademy/README.md

 2. Put in local env variables:

-3. Make a cron job to run beeacad.py once a day (or however often you'd like) to update your graph with your current total of achievements from codeacademy.
+3. Make a cron job to run beeacad.py once a day (or however often you'd like) to update your graph with your current total of achievements from codeacademy via *crontab -e*

 TODO